Department of Computer Science, Cornell University.

 $3M award from NSF, Google faculty research award, Open-sourced, Deployed in the real world.

-- Near-Perfect Datacenter Transport Design: We are designing and building datacenter transport designs that provide provable worst-case guarantees.
+- Near-optimal Datacenter Design: We are designing and building datacenter transport designs that provide provable worst-case guarantees.
 Some of the projects include:

 SIGCOMM'18 Best Student Paper Award.